 This brief introduction to fish families is intended to provide veterinarians new to fish medicine with information on anatomy and pathogens common to those families.
 Fishes can be first split into two major groups: the cartilaginous fishes such as sharks and stingrays, and the bony fishes.
 To further divide them, bony fishes commonly kept as pets or display animals usually belong to one of the two subcohorts of Ostariophysi or Neoteleostei.

-For an overview of common parasitic and viral diseases of aquarium fish, see Table: Common Parasitic Diseases of Selected Fish Families and see Table: Common Viral Diseases of Selected Fish Families.
+For an overview of common parasitic and viral diseases of aquarium fish, see Table: Fish Diseases of Regulatory Concern in the USA Fish Diseases of Regulatory Concern in the USA Many management principles applied to other species are equally relevant for fish, including taking a good history, considering appropriate diagnostic techniques, and being cognizant of therapeutic... read more and Common Viral Diseases of Selected Fish Families Common Viral Diseases of Selected Fish Families This brief introduction to fish families is intended to provide veterinarians new to fish medicine with information on anatomy and pathogens common to those families.
+Fishes can be first split... read more .
 Susceptibility of specific families of fish to specific pathogens is implied; however, the absence of mention of a specific pathogen does not mean that other families of fish are refractory.

 Fishes that belong to this subcohort are considered to be basal fishes; this does not mean they are primitive.
 They have a unique chemical alarm system associated with their skin.
 If the epithelium is damaged, a material called schreckstoff is released by specialized club cells in the epidermis.
 It induces a flight response when detected by nearby related fishes.
 These fish also have cellular bone, which lends itself well to fracture stabilization techniques.